waveworks-ai/FL/README.md

     return sum([x[t-i] * kernel[i] for i in range(K)])
 ```

-For Python compatibility, the FL parser also accepts standard numpy syntax for array manipulation.
+### Numpy compatibility

+The FL parser accepts standard numpy syntax for math functions and array manipulation as an alternative syntax.
+By using this syntax and not using the FL-specific features such as strict type annotations and statefulness, it's possible to write code that can bere used both in FL and Python environments.

 ## Examples